isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 #### Limitations

-However, the Fitbit dataset has four key limitations:
+The Fitbit dataset has four key limitations:

 - a) Small sample size (30 users): not representative, makes it difficult to draw conclusions that can be applied to a larger population;
 - b) Outdated data (collected in 2016): the dataset may not reflect current trends in smart device usage;